Dr. Lisa Martin MAPS

 and nervousness.
 Many of these factors underlie common psychological problems such as adjustment disorder, depression, anxiety, stress and burnout.
 She has a special interest in neuroscience and seeks to educate her clients as best as she can so that they develop a strong understanding of their current circumstances, how they may have arisen, and how they may be overcome.
 Lisa uses an Acceptance Commitment Therapy (ACT) framework, incorporating mindfulness techniques and other somatic and cognitive strategies, to aid her client’s progress.

 Lisa bases herself between both the USA and Australia.
-In order to book a face-to-face or online appointment with Lisa, please email Lisa directly at firstname.lastname@example.org.
+In order to book an appointment with Lisa, please email Lisa directly at firstname.lastname@example.org.

 Qualifications: Dr. Lisa Martin is a registered sport and performance psychologist, a PsyBA approved supervisor, a full member of the Australian Psychological Society (APS) and the APS College of Sport and Exercise Psychologists (CoSEP).
 Lisa specialises in stress and injury management and dealing with transition.
 She completed her PhD in the area of elite athlete